top of page

 Elisa Reis

-Elisa Reis is a professor of political sociology at the Federal University of Rio de Janeiro and chair of the Interdisciplinary Research Network on Inequality.
-She is a former vice president of the International Science Council, and member of the International Panel on Social Progress.
+Elisa Reis is a professor of political sociology at the Federal University of Rio de Janeiro and the chair of the Interdisciplinary Research Network on Inequality.
+She is a former vice president of the International Science Council and a member of the International Panel on Social Progress.

 Jose Luis Reyna

-Jose Luis Reyna, professor and research associate, El Colegio de Mexico, is engaged in a major study of social stratification, social mobility and power structure.
+Jose Luis Reyna, a professor and research associate at El Colegio de Mexico, is engaged in a major study of social stratification, social mobility, and power structure.
 He has published several articles on various aspects of this topic.

 Lorna Rhodes